Syntea/xdef/README.md

 ```

 </td><td>
-Model of the XML data:
+X-definition of the XML data:

 ```xml
 <xd:def